 Blackberry season is upon us and I went blackberry picking outside my workplace.
-I feel quite blessed to have my office located in middle of a country park which are home to many wild berries and pine trees.
+I knew I wanted to bake with them and I felt quite blessed to have my office located in middle of a country park which are home to many wild berries and pine trees.
 Although I had to ignore lot of funny looks form the people in queue for the bus (taking us back home or into the main town).
 I was rewarded with a massive bag full of wild blackberry, petite and full of flavour; who is the loser now ?
 Surely not me because I braved those spikey thorny bushes to get those gorgeous tasty jewels into my plastic bag.
-Once I overcome my fear of something jumping at me from those bushes – I then started to become more and more confident stepping further into the wild.
+Once I overcome my fear of something jumping at me from those bushes - I then started to become more and more confident stepping further into the wild.
 I went home and decided to bake with them and wanted to make something other than just a crumble.
 I was flipping through BBC Good Food magazine and saw this recipe by Yotam Ottolenghi and Helen Goh from their new book, Sweet.
 I already had pre-ordered it but could not wait till then to bake these, so I used the magazine recipe to try these Blackberry and star anise friands.
 I love baking with spices and I love experimenting so this book is a dream come true for a caking enthusiast like me.

 - 180g unsalted butter, plus an extra 10g, melted for brushing

 - 60g all-purpose flour, plus extra for dusting

 - 1.5 tsp ground star anise(or 3 whole star anise, blitzed in spice grinder and passed through a fine-mesh sieve)

 - ⅛ tsp salt

 - 150g egg whites (approx from 4-5 large eggs)

 - 1 tsp finely grated zest of 1 small orange